 The visit to Kristianstad was made in connection with a press trip with Visit Kristianstad, but all thoughts and opinions are, as usual, my own.

 You can almost see the hops growing.
 On a warm and sunny day, a hop plant can grow almost 20 centimeters, slowly winding its way up a trellis or string.
 During the first half of the 20th century, a large part of Sweden's hop cultivation was centered in Vångabygden at Ivösjön in northeastern Scania.
-Here the hops grew so that it cracked in the fertile soil.
+Here at Humleslingan, the hops grew so that it cracked in the fertile soil.
 When hop cultivation was at its peak, there were as many as 78 hop farms around Ivösjön.
 After the Second World War, however, the import of cheap hops from abroad increased and the Swedish growers were out-competed at the end of the 1950s.

 Today, there are not many hop farms left Ivösjön, but Humleslingan around Ivösjön is a lovely day trip in the footsteps of the bumblebee around apple orchards, history, castles and farm shops.